 Preparing the vegetables

-When making katsu curry, some people like to cut the vegetables smaller so that it kind of melts away into the curry.
-I personally still like to have chunks of veggies in my curry but experiment and see which you like better
+If making family style curry, you can choose to cut the vegetables smaller so that it kind of breaks down into the curry.
+I personally still like to have chunks of veggies in my curry if making family style, but experiment and see which you like better

 There are three methods of making tofu katsu: fried, air fried and baked.